barberd/coco9511pak/README.md

 The original Color Computer and many Multi-Pak Interfaces (MPIs) provide +12v on the second cartridge pin.
 However, the CoCo 2, Coco 3, and many third-paty MPIs do not provide 12 volts on this pin, so a 5v to 12v boosting circuit is included on the board design.
 Set JP2 to 'Circuit' to use this circuit.

 But if one has a setup that provides +12v to the cartridge and wants to use this source instead, set JP2 to 'Cart.'
 One can then also eliminate C3, C16, C17, L1, D1, R5, R6, R7, and U3.
-U3 can be rather expensive.
+The LT1373 (U3) and similar switching regulators can be expensive.

 ## Chip Considerations